 Saxony ranks among the most popular holiday regions in Germany.
 The state unites 1,000 years of cultural history and scenic beauty.
 Top-class art and culture, world-famous traditional handicraft and modern manufacture await you.
 The musical landscape of Saxony is unique in Germany.
-Especially the cities hold a great appeal.
-Stately castles, palaces and gardens are part of the great historico-cultural heritage.
-Saxony also impresses with historical steam trains and a long history of automobile manufacturing.
+Especially the cities hold a great appeal, and the region’s stunning castles, palaces and gardens are visitor favourites.
+As are Saxony’s historical steam trains and the many attractions related to a long history of automobile manufacturing.

 TEN GOOD REASONS FOR YOUR TRIP TO SAXONY

-The picturesque Mulde Valley exudes pure castle romanticism: nowhere else in Saxony are there so many castles, palaces, and parks as in this region between Leipzig and Chemnitz.
+The picturesque Mulde Valley between Leipzig and Chemnitz is the place to go for castles, palaces, and gardens galore.
 The heathlands, combined with one of the largest woodland areas in Central Germany, provides hikers, cyclists, and horse riders an ideal terrain.
-The “Neuseenland”or the New Lakelands is a spectacular natural water paradise, reminding of the former mining region.
+Leipzig New Lakeland is a spectacular natural water paradise where old open-cast mines have been converted into a huge lake district.

-The German word ‘allerlei’ denotes an interesting assortment and variety.
-It has come to be associated with Leipzig, a city that embodies diversity - a city of music, art and books, trade fairs, sports and the Battle of the Nations – multi-faceted Leipzig has many brilliant aspects.
-But what this city always is: young, modern, pulsating, and creative.
-And definitely worth a visit.
+The German word “Allerlei” denotes an interesting assortment and variety and is the perfect description for Leipzig, a city that embodies diversity.
+Music, art and books, trade fairs, sports and the Monument to the Battle of the Nations – Leipzig has many fascinating aspects to explore.
+A city, steeped in history, with a youthful spirit and creative urban vibes.
+Definitely worth a visit!

-Some 1,000 palaces, castles, gardens and manor houses bear witness to Saxony's glamorous history - including jewels such as Pillnitz, Moritzburg and Augustusburg castles and the palaces of Albrechtsburg, Lichtenwalde or Rammenau.
+Some 1,000 palaces, castles, gardens and manor houses bear witness to Saxony's glamorous history, including jewels such as Pillnitz Palace and Park, Moritzburg, Augustusburg and Albrechtsburg or the palaces of Lichtenwalde or Rammenau.

-Rich in internationally renowned art and culture, Saxony's state capital presents itself against a stunning baroque backdrop and features some of the most famous museums worldwide, including the Old Masters Picture Gallery or the Historic Green Vault.
-The New Town quarter provides an interesting contrasts with modern art galleries, artisan shops and boutiques, clubs and bars.
+Rich in internationally renowned art and culture, Saxony's state capital presents is famous for its stunning baroque old town and some of the world’s most eminent museums, including the Old Masters Picture Gallery or the Historic Green Vault.
+The Neustadt neighbourhood provides an interesting contrast with modern art galleries, artisan shops, boutiques, clubs and bars.

-Wine, porcelain, castles and parks - the Saxon Wine Route between Pirna and Diesbar-Seußlitz combines subtle tastes paired with grand history and Mediterranean flair.
-For example, on the day of the open vineyard estates every year in August.
+Wine, porcelain, castles and parks – the Saxon Wine Route between Pirna and Diesbar-Seußlitz combines delicious flavours with grand history and Mediterranean flair.
+Tip: Day of the Open Vineries every year in August.

 Saxon Switzerland - Welcome to the Elbe Sandstone Mountains

-"Spectacular" is the fitting word for the bizarre rock world of the Saxon Switzerland National Park.
-It is the ideal destination for hikers, climbers, cultural travellers and cyclists on the Elbe cycle path.
+The out-of-this-world rock formations in Saxon Switzerland National Park are nothing short of spectacular – an ideal destination for hikers, climbers, cultural travellers and cyclists on the Elbe Cycle Route.

-Eastern Saxony is a cycling, hiking and, increasingly, a water sports and swimming paradise - thanks to the newly emerging Lusatian Lakelands.
-The region surprises with its wealth of cultural treasures, whether in Görlitz, Zittau, Bautzen or in the UNESCO World Heritage Site Prince Pückler Park Bad Muskau.
+Eastern Saxony is a cycling, hiking and, increasingly, also a water sports paradise, thanks to the newly emerging Lusatian Lakelands.
+The region surprises with its wealth of cultural treasures, whether in Görlitz, Zittau or Bautzen.
+Not to be missed: UNESCO World Heritage Site Muskau Park, a wonderful example of English landscape gardening at its best.

-The Gunzenhauser Museum with the most significant Expressionist collection in Germany, the Villa Esche as a stop on the European Henry van de Velde Route or the Museum of Industry - Chemnitz surprises as a 'City of Modernity and Industrial Culture'.
-Not too surprisingly, it will be Europe's Capital of Culture in 2025!
+The Gunzenhauser Museum with the most significant Expressionist collection in Germany, the Villa Esche, which is part of the European Henry van de Velde Route, or the Industrial Museum – Chemnitz is a city full of surprises, and will be Europe's Capital of Culture in 2025!

 Hiking through a World Heritage Site in the Ore Mountains

-One of the most beautiful German low mountain range landscapes, the Ore Mountains, beckons as a hiking and mountain biking region with magnificent views, for example from the ‘Kammweg’- a trail along its ridge.
+The Ore Mountain are not just one of Germany’s most beautiful low mountain range landscapes but also a veritable hiking and mountain biking paradiese featuring magnificent views, for example from the “Kammweg”, a trail along its ridge.
 In addition, steam trains, famous wooden crafts and Christmas traditions make the Ore Mountains a unique travel destination.
 In 2019, it was declared a UNESCO World Heritage Site.

 Facts and figures about Saxony